Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled My Spiritual Codependence. Please enjoy.

 “It’s not crap.
 It’s an accurate depiction of the story.”

 “Bad choice of words, I’m sorry.
-My point is that you’ve liked my dog story ideas that I’ve come up with so far.
-Besides, I’ve come up with lots of ideas that didn’t involve dogs and you seemed to like them too.
+My point is that you’ve liked the dog story ideas I’ve come up with so far.
+Besides, a lot of my ideas didn’t involve dogs and you seemed to like them too.
 You wrote them all down, at least.”

 “Then why are you so mad?”